docker/get-involved/content/en/docs/CommunityLeaders/_index.md

 * Promotion of events on Docker social channels
 * Logo files + marketing materials
 * To be added: Link with logo files
-* Content for 4 events per year.
-Typically, 2 of the events are thematic around our global event series taking place in March for the Docker Birthday and generally October through December for a workshop.
-Content will be delivered via email and shared in this google folder.
-2020 Docker 7th Birthday Meetup Details
- 2019 End of Year Workshop Series details.
-This #LearnDocker workshop was such a huge success with our meetup groups around the world, that we are extending it.
-Please feel free to use this content at any time.
-A number of our meetups are running the workshop multiple times to accommodate the demand!
-Feedback: Everyone had  a great time.
-Most if not all of the attendees had researched docker in some capacity but never got off the ground.
-The brief slideshow intro was good but the workshop and step by step instructions was the real hit.
-Walking around and seeing everyone excited to be actively using Docker was awesome.
-Nate and I had way more fun than we we're expecting sharing this with everyone… Biggest takeaway for us as community leaders was that people really want hands on content.
-A lot of technical meetups are just talks and not much in the way of active participation.
 * Guidance on running successful user group events
 * Amazing network of inspiring community leaders
 * Access to the Docker Community Team